KQM-git/TCL/characters/cryo/chongyun.md

 {% tab title="C6" %}
 ### **Rally of Four Blades**

-**Spirit Blade: Cloud-parting Star** deals 15% more DMG to opponents with a lower percentage of their Max HP remaining than Chongyun.
+**Spirit Blade: Cloud-Parting Star** deals 15% more DMG to opponents with a lower percentage of their Max HP remaining than Chongyun.
 This skill will also summon 1 additional spirit blade.

 **Notes**